jellyfin/jellyfin-roku/README.md

 ## Advanced

-For more advanced deployment methods, access to crashlogs, or to learn how to setup a developer environment to write some code yourself please see the [DEVGUIDE](DEVGUIDE.md)
+For more advanced deployment methods, access to crash logs, or to learn how to setup a developer environment to write some code yourself please see the [DEVGUIDE](DEVGUIDE.md)